Technical

 Hyperparameters are parameters that are set before the fine-tuning process.
 They control features such as the learning rate, model architecture, and regularization – all of which impact model performance.

 There is a significant difference between hyperparameters and model parameters.
-Model parameters are parameters the model learns during the training process, while hyperparameters are, as we said, always manually set before the training process.
+Model parameters are the parameters the model learns during the training process, while hyperparameters are, as we said, always manually set before the training process.

 This method has a good track record of generating desired results.
 However, it usually takes a lot of technical expertise and is time-consuming.